Puerto Vallarta Gay Travel

 Gay Puerto Vallarta: Hotels & Where to Stay

 Geographically large, tourists in Puerto Vallarta are spread out everywhere.
-However, all the action pertinent to a gay traveler is actually quite concentrated.
+But most of the gay tourist activity is actually quite concentrated.
 Accommodations stretch from the Hotel Zone to the north, all the way to Conchas Chinas, south of the gay district.

 Puerto Vallarta has plenty of private luxury accommodations.
 They’re typically found in the Amapas and Conchas Chinas neighborhoods at the southern end of the city.

-If you’re planning Puerto Vallarta gay travel with a group of friends, check out the impressive private rentals south of Playa de Los Muertos.
+If you’re planning to visit with a group of friends, check out the impressive private rentals south of Playa de Los Muertos.
 Keep in mind that some can be quite far down the coast.
 Take taxi times into consideration.

 The Puerto Vallarta Gay Area

-The Puerto Vallarta gay area starts in Zona Romántica and continues southward to the border of the Amapas neighborhood.
+The Puerto Vallarta gay area starts in Zona Romántica (as described above) and continues southward to the border of the Amapas neighborhood.

-Most of the gay-friendly establishments and nightlife is within the five or so city blocks from the waterfront.
+Most of the gay-friendly restaurants and nightlife are within the five or so city blocks from the waterfront.
 East of Road 200 in the Romantic Zone, things become more residential and quiet.

 Puerto Vallarta Gay Resorts & Hotels